Skip to main content

 Ethics and Bias

-Overview of Generative AI Use Cases in Insurance
+Overview of generative AI use cases in insurance

-• Marketing and sales
+Marketing and sales

-• Customer operations
+Customer operations

-• Risk and compliance
+Risk and compliance

-• Software engineering
+Software engineering

 Claims processing

-Q&A agents for SMEs and BUs
+Q&A agents for SMEs and business units

 Insurance underwriting